50 StatesFacts & TriviaPlaces

 What famous people are from Idaho?

-59. Aaron Paul was the Emmy Award-winning star of Breaking Bad and he was born and raised in Emmett, Idaho.
+60. Aaron Paul is the Emmy Award-winning star of Breaking Bad and he was born and raised in Emmett, Idaho.
 He graduated from Centennial High School in Boise.

-61. Poet Ezra Pound was born in 1885, in Hailey, Idaho Territory — five years before Idaho became a state.
-Ezra didn’t stay very long; his mother moved him to New York City when he was about 18 months old.
+62. Poet Ezra Pound was born in 1885, in Hailey, Idaho Territory — five years before Idaho became a state.
+Ezra didn’t stay very long; his mother moved him to New York City, New York when he was about 18 months old.

 *****This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 Thank you for reading!*****